touficSl/Water-Detection/README.md

 # Water Detection System

-# Language Used
-- Python

 # Introduction
-The project detects the water flood.
+The project is made using Python to detect the water flood

 # Project